-Contact them at 1-866-450-2345 for more information or visit their website at www.sumassure.ca.
+Contact them at 1-866-450-2345 or inquiries@sumassure.ca for more information, or visit their website at www.sumassure.ca.

-Kinetic GPO:
+Kinetic GPO

 Kinetic GPO is a Canadian based group purchasing organization (GPO) dedicated to advancing group purchasing for Saskatchewan municipalities and for members across Canada.
 By leveraging Kinetic GPO's national buying power, compliant competitions, and knowledge of industry best practices, the team at Kinetic GPO does all the heavy lifting when it comes to procurement, so members can focus their resources on more strategic spends.
-More information about Kinetic GPO's contracts can be found on their website www.kineticgpo.ca.
-Members can also access CentralSource programs, now powered by Kinetic GPO, on the SUMA website, www.suma.org.